 Our Fall-Winter 2014-2015 season postcard is due to roll out over the next week or so.
 Here’s what the cool kids will be talking about over the next few months…

 This year’s Toronto Roald Dahl Day Story Contest is the most splendiferous one yet.
 After all, who doesn’t daydream about visiting an enchanted candy factory?
-To celebrate the 50th anniversary of Roald Dahl’s novel Charlie and The Chocolate Factory, we’re joining forces with Toronto Public Library on a short story contest for writers 8-12, based on the following question:
+To celebrate the 50th anniversary of Roald Dahl’s novel Charlie and The Chocolate Factory, we’re joining forces with Toronto Public Library on a short story contest for writers 8-12, from all across Canada, based on the following question:

 We ask that you tell your story in two parts: